RoyceTheBiker/STFjord/README.md

 ## The Payload

-Everyone who uses this project will need to edit, or completely replace the **payload.sh** script.
+Everyone who uses this project will need to edit **payload/payload.sh**, or completely replace the **payload** directory.

-Replace the entire **payload.sh** to use this project as a template to build a different project in DigitalOcean using Terraform.
+Replace the entire **payload** to use this project as a template to build a different project in DigitalOcean using Terraform.

 ### Payload Variables